Official: Police justified in killing armed, fleeing man

-Bernardo Palacios-Carbajal, 22, was shot between 13 and 15 times as he ran away from Salt Lake City police officers who were investigating a gun-threat call and had yelled for him to drop a gun, District Attorney Sim Gill said.
+District Attorney Sim Gill said Palacios-Carbajal was struck 13 to 15 times as he ran away from Salt Lake City police officers who were investigating a gun-threat call and had yelled for him to drop a gun.

 Two officers, Neil Iversen and Kevin Fortuna, fired their weapons at Palacios-Carbajal when they confirmed he had a gun in his possession, Gill said.
 The weapon could be seen on top of Palacios-Carbajal’s body after the shooting, according to body camera footage Gill presented Thursday.

-Gill offered condolences to the family shortly before he announced the determination.
+Gill offered condolences to the family shortly before he announced the determination that the shooting was justified.

 “We decline to file criminal charges against either officer for his use of deadly force,” Gill said.

+Lucy Carbajal, Palacios-Carbajal’s mother, sobbed as she described in Spanish the pain her family has felt following her son’s death.
+His brother, Freddie Palacios-Carbajal, said that hearing Gill’s decision made him feel sick.

+“I feel like they just get a pat on the back for what they did, and I don’t agree with any of it,” he said.

-Video of the shooting has been called “disturbing and upsetting” by Mayor Erin Mendenhall, a Democrat.
-Demonstrators, meanwhile, have chanted Palacios-Carbajal’s name, posted fliers calling for justice and painted the street outside Gill’s office red to symbolize blood.
+Demonstrators have chanted Palacios-Carbajal’s name, posted fliers calling for justice and painted the street outside Gill’s office red to symbolize blood.
+Mayor Erin Mendenhall previously called video of the shooting “disturbing and upsetting,” though the Democrat said Thursday the full evidence showed the officers followed their training and state law.

-Palacios-Carbajal’s family has called for the officers involved to be criminally charged, saying he was afraid and trying to get away.

-Attorneys for the family are expected to address the findings later Thursday.
+Still, she acknowledged the calls for reform: “I know that for some, today’s decision does not feel like justice.”

+Democratic lawmakers who belong to racial and ethnic minorities, meanwhile, encouraged protesters to channel their frustration into pushing for changes at the capitol, saying current state law makes it “highly unlikely that police officer-involved shootings are ever criminally prosecuted.”

 Palacios-Carbajal died shortly after midnight on May 23, after someone called police to report an apparent armed robbery, Gill said.
 Officers saw Palacios-Carbajal near the Utah Village Motel and chased him, yelling for him to stop and drop the weapon, Gill said.